back

 Building the Design System

-Before I defined the new design system, I knew where I wanted to end up — a simple yet visually striking system that could translate cleanly between light and dark modes and into the codebase, with the ultimate goal of creating an AI skill or agent that could implement the design rules.
+Before I defined the new design system, I knew where I wanted to end up—with a simple yet visually striking system that could translate cleanly into the codebase and become the backbone of a design guide AI skill or agent.

-I started in Figma, designing core screens and iterating until I had a rules-based system I was satisfied with and had stakeholder sign-off on.
-Then I shared the Figma design system — typography styles, color and shape variables — with Claude, with the direction to improve the code architecture from a design system standpoint.
-Working with Claude Code and the team's developers, we devised the plan to implement the full redesign in code.
+I started in Figma, designing core screens and iterating until I had the skeleton of a rules-based system I was satisfied with and had stakeholder sign-off.
+Then I shared the Figma design system with Claude with the direction to improve the current code architecture from a design system standpoint.
+Working with Claude Code and the team's developers, we devised the plan to replace hard coded UI elements with design tokens and a style theming architecture.

 One added complexity: the directive to use a dark gradient for the app's dark-themed UI.
 Volt had always been dark-first, so I put extra care into getting that primary dark mode just right.

-It required transparent components specific to the dark theme to maintain the modern, "swaggy" look — which meant the most straightforward token architecture was off the table.
+It required transparent components specific to the dark theme to maintain the modern, "swaggy" look.
+This meant the most straightforward token architecture was off the table.
 I still took pains to ensure the system was rules-based and legible to both developers and AI agents.

 The design system covers: